gvwilson/thirdbit/src/fiction/leaderboard/index.md

 Somehow Joachim's agents got a sign wrong for a few crucial moments.
-Instead of offloading his clients' money in a hundred different ways to keep them out of the Top Twenty, his agents sucked it all in.
+Instead of offloading his clients' money in a hundred different ways to keep them out of the Top Twenty, his agents hung onto it.
-For three point seven seconds,
+For three point seven crucial seconds,
 Joachim was worth as much as the next three people on Earth put together.
 Whoever or whatever was making decisions made it then, and he flatlined at his desk.